-Diabetes type II CVDS
+Diabetes type II or metabolic syndrome

 back to healthread